Horlar-1st/Analyzing-Students-Mental-Health/README.md

 | `tosc`          | Total score of social connectedness (SCS test)   |
 | `toas`          | Total score of acculturative stress (ASISS test) |

+🔎 What the SQL Query Does

+1. Filters data: Only includes students whose inter_dom = 'Inter' (likely meaning international students).

+2. Groups data: Groups the remaining students by the column stay (this could represent length of stay, type of stay, or duration).

+3. Counts students: For each stay group, it counts how many international students there are.

+4. Computes averages: It calculates the average values of: todep → stored as average_phq (maybe related to a PHQ depression score). tosc → stored as average_scs (possibly a social connectedness score). toas → stored as average_as (maybe an anxiety score or adjustment score).

+5. Orders results: Displays results in descending order of stay.

 ## How to Use
 ---
 - Download the repository as a zip file